-- (possibly) Including the information to build optional EDNS Client Subnet option in the DNS message (The information for the EASDF to build the EDNS Client Subnet option is included in the DNS handling rule, or set to a reference to the Node level DNS handling actions Information, the reference could be DNAI or combination of DNAI and Application ID).
+A. (possibly) Including the information to build optional EDNS Client Subnet option in the DNS message (The information for the EASDF to build the EDNS Client Subnet option is either included in the DNS handling rule, or a Baseline DNS handling actions ID acts as a reference to the Baseline DNS handling actions Information.
 This corresponds to the option A defined below.

-- Replacement of the DNS message target address with either DNS Server Address indicated in the rule, or from the Node level DNS handling actions Information referred to by DNAI or by DNAI and Application ID; if no DNS Server Address is provided by the SMF in the rule, then the EASDF is to forward the DNS message to a locally preconfigured DNS server/resolver.
+B. the information for the DNS message target address is either included as DNS Server Address indicated in the DNS handling rule, or the Baseline DNS handling actions ID included in the DNS handling rules refers to DNS message target address information; if no DNS Server Address is provided by the SMF in the rule, then the EASDF is to forward the DNS message to a locally preconfigured default DNS server/resolver.
 This corresponds to the option B defined below.

+NOTE X: The forwarding action can include either A or B or both.

+- Control Action: Performs at least one of control actions on the DNS message(s) as follows:

+- Buffer the DNS message(s).

-- Send the buffered DNS response(s) response(s) message to UE.
+- Send the buffered DNS response(s) message to UE.

-- Discard cached DNS response response message(s).
+- Discard cached DNS response message(s).

 When the EASDF forwards a DNS message (to the UE or towards a DNS server over N6), it uses its own address as the source address of the DNS message.

 The SMF may use following information to create DNS message handling rules associated with a PDU session: